ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 ## Calculation of Predictor's Coeffcients
 We can present Eq.1 in a matrix form \\(y=wx\\),  where  y, w and x are listed below.
-Considering that the equations are linear, isolution is straight forward.
-Detailed solution is presented next.
+Considering that the equations are linear, isolution is straight forward:

+1. Construct the y vector, which holds the true results of m trainaing examples.
+2. Construct the x vector wich holds the related input features of m training examples, each example's input has n features.
+The detailed solution follows in the next paragraph.

 $$\y=\begin{bmatrix}